Today, March 7, is the Commemoration of Sts. Perpetua and Felicity.

 During their time in prison, Felicity, eight months pregnant, was anxious that she would not join her fellow catechumens when the time came to face martyrdom because she was pregnant.
 She and her confreres prayed that the Lord would deliver her, and He did.
 Felicity gave birth to a daughter, who was adopted and raised by a sister in the faith.
 The five soon to be martyrs were baptized while in prison.

-The link above is to an account of their martyrdom by a contemporary witness.
+Here is a link to The Passion of Perpetua and Felicity, an account of their martyrdom.
 Part of the account includes the entries of Perpetua’s diary.
 It is the oldest extant first-hand account of a Christian martyrdom.
 Take the time to read it.
 It isn’t long, and it will inspire your faith.

 Father, your love gave Saints Perpetua and Felicity courage to suffer a cruel martyrdom.
 By their prayers, help us to grow in love of you.
 Christian Prayer: The Liturgy of the Hours.